etunni/Graduate-Variable-Font/README.md

 ### History

+27 Sep 2018 >>
+General improvements.
+Was solved an issue in letter "b"

 26 Sep 2018 >>
-Add YTDD axis that change the distance between letter with your descender diacritic mark SLANT axis eliminated until solve your right variation on all axes.
+Add YTDD axis that change the distance between letter with your descender diacritic mark

+SLANT axis was eliminated until solve your right variation on all axes.

-Improvement in relationship of variations on contrast/weight/width axes
+Improvement in relationship of variations on contrast/weight/width axes.

 17 Sep 2018 >>
 Add YTLC axis that change the height of lowercases.